Bankers welcome EU bail-in deal but market reaction mixed

 FRANKFURT/LONDON Europe's banks broadly welcomed a long-awaited deal on how to spread the cost of bank rescues, but shares in some banks in the region's weaker countries fell on fears they could find it harder to attract funding.

-The guidelines, a crucial part of Europe's drive for consistency in banking regulation, would shield taxpayers from footing the bill for bank failures by drawing up terms for shareholders, bondholders and depositors with more than 100,000 euros (86,705.20 pounds) to shoulder the cost of bailouts.
+The guidelines, a crucial part of Europe's drive for consistency in banking regulation, would shield taxpayers from footing the bill for bank failures by drawing up terms for shareholders, bondholders and depositors with more than 100,000 euros ($132,000) to shoulder the cost of bailouts.

 The EU is eager to avoid a repeat of the 2008-2011 crisis, when its member states spent the equivalent of a third of the EU's economic output on saving its lenders.
 The new rules come into effect in 2018.